 The global rhenium recycling industry is also developing rapidly.
 At present, Germany and the United States are the main countries for recycling rhenium resources.
 Estonia and Russia are also recycling rhenium resources.
 Wasted rhenium-containing catalysts and rhenium-containing alloys are the main sources of rhenium recycling.

 According to Roskill (a British company that specializes in providing consulting services for various metals and mining markets around the world) in 2010, the current global rhenium recycling capacity is about 30 tons per year.

-Thank you for reading our articles and we hope you liked it.
+Thank you for reading our articles, and we hope you like them.
 If you want to know more about the interesting facts about rhenium, you can visit Advanced Refractory Metals (ARM) for more information.
 Headquartered in Lake Forest, California, Advance Refractory Metals is a leading manufacturer & supplier of refractory metal products such as tungsten, molybdenum, tantalum, rhenium, titanium, zirconium, etc.